LonelyGuy12/lonelyreminder/README.md

-# Project ChronoScan
+# Project LonelyReminder

-**ChronoScan is an intelligent, offline-first, cross-platform application designed to instantly capture events from images and screenshots, keeping your schedule effortlessly in sync across all your devices.**
+**LonelyReminder is an intelligent, offline-first, cross-platform application designed to instantly capture events from images and screenshots, keeping your schedule effortlessly in sync across all your devices.**

 ## 🎯 Problem Statement